Dr. Kirsty Machon - Executive Officer

 Natalie Browne, Health Promotion and Communications Coordinator

 Natalie joined PWV in 2017.
 She has a background in social work, specifically in counselling and advocacy for the LGBTQI community.
 Natalie has experience in Communications; in particular sexual health promotion and advocacy.
-Natalie has an undergraduate degree of Psychology and Social Science and a Diploma in Community Development.
-She is currently finishing her Masters in Counselling.
-Natalie also works in Crisis Housing and is completing an Internship as an LGBTQI Counsellor.
+Natalie has an undergraduate degree of Psychology and Social Science, a Diploma in Community Development (Case Management) and a Masters in Counselling.
+Natalie also works in crisis housing at Launch Housing and is a Case Worker at Drummond Street Services.
 Prior to commencing her work at PWV, Natalie worked with differently-abled adults in a variety of capacities.
-Natalie works from a feminist perspective with a strengths-based approach, she is passionate about the needs and well-being of women and of the LGBTQI community.
-Natalie's normal hours are 9am to 5pm Mondays, Tuesdays and Thursdays.
+Natalie works from a queer, feminist perspective with a strengths-based approach, she is passionate about the needs and well-being of women and of the LGBTQI community.
+Natalie's hours are 9am to 5pm Mondays, Tuesdays and Thursdays.
 Natalie uses she/her pronouns.
 She can be reached on firstname.lastname@example.org or by calling 03 9863 8747

 Melissa Iddles, Peer Support Worker